AdnanHodzic/synology-znc-autostart/README.md

 ### Problem

 After installation of [ZNC package from SynoCommunity](https://synocommunity.com/package/znc) on DSM (>= 6).
-ZNC will fail to start from "Package Center" with following [error.](https://hodzic.org/img/znc/znc%20package%20center%20start%20fail.png)
+ZNC will fail to start from "Package Center" due to ["Failed to run the package service" error.](https://hodzic.org/img/znc/znc%20package%20center%20start%20fail.png)

-To resolve this problem you can manually run ZNC binary by SSH-ing to your Synology and running:
+To resolve this problem you need to manually run ZNC binary by SSH-ing to your Synology and running:

 ```bash
 /volume1/@appstore/znc/bin/znc
 ```
 However, problem with this is that every time your Synology is restarted to update or any other reason, you'll have to remember to manually SSH and run the ZNC binary.
+Needless to say, by default updates are scheduled to run in middle of night ...

 ### Solution